jax-ml/jax/README.md

 back out of every function call, but also we can generate multiple random arrays in parallel because we can avoid unnecessary sequential dependencies.

+There's a gotcha here, which is that it's easy to unintentionally reuse a key without splitting.
+We intend to add a check for this (a sort of dynamic linear typing) but for now it's something to be careful about.

 ## Mini-libraries

 JAX provides some small, experimental libraries for machine learning.
 These